 Allergy shots are usually safe.
-However, because they contain a small amount of an allergen, there is a risk of an adverse reaction.
-This may be as mild as swelling and redness at the site of the shot, which can last for 1-3 days.
-However, a serious, life-threatening reaction called anaphylaxis can occur.
+However, it does expose you to an allergen that you react to.
+There is a risk of an adverse reaction.
+This may only be as mild such as swelling and redness at the site of the shot.
+It may remain for 1-3 days.
+A more serious, life-threatening reaction may also occur.
+This is called anaphylaxis .
 Such a reaction is rare.

-You will receive your shot in a doctor's office, and you will be asked to wait 30 minutes after the shot before leaving.
+You will receive your shot in a doctor's office.
+They will monitor you for at least 20 minutes after the shot.
 If a bad reaction occurs, the medical personnel will be able to treat you right away.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.